-Part of my job here at ACCC is to monitor phone calls for quality assurance.
+Part of my job here is to monitor phone calls for quality assurance.
 Oftentimes I hear clients say they rent their home, but do not have renters insurance.

 Renters insurance protects your personal property from certain types of loss.
+This is important for preventing debt.
 It also provides you with liability protection in the event you injure others or damage others’ property.
 The structure of the building where you rent is covered by the landlord’s insurance policy, but not your personal property.
 It also does not protect you in the event a guest in your home is injured and sues you for liability.

 1) Protects your personal property from weather-related incidents: